jmechnich/musicpal/README.md

 ## musicpal

-Command line interface for remote controlling a Freecom MusicPal.
+Command line interface for remote controlling a _Freecom MusicPal_ media player.

+The Freecom MusicPal is one of the early hardware media players / internet radios that was released around 2007.

+At a price of 100-150 Euros, it was quite cheap and also hackable as it is running a Linux-based OS with easy debugging access and a published development toolchain.

+The last stable firmware version 1.67 sports a 2.6.16 Linux kernel.
+All services are offered by a single application called _Nashville_.

 ### Usage